+Manager name Company Name Company Address

+Date

+Dear

-Manager name Company Name Company Address Date Dear Re: Employee name Thank you for asking me to see Mr/Ms which I did today at This purpose of tier 3 assessment in accordance with the Control of Vibration at Work regulations (20 to assess whether or not an employee has symptoms compatible with a diagnosis of either han syndrome (HAVS) or carpal tunnel syndrome (CTS).
-Mr/Ms had previous compaguestionnaire and was referred for tier 3 assessment as a result of issues declared on that.
-I note that this was the first tier 3 assessment s/he has undergone OR he last had a tier 3 assessment.
-005), which is required and arm vibration bleted a tier 1 OR tier 2 I understand that s/he has / has not previously been diagnosed with HAVS/ CTS.
-S/he tells me that s/he has not previously been involved in any litigation relating to HAVS or CTS previously had a common law claim for HAVS/ CTS.
-S OR he has OPTION 1 This tier 3 assessment did not reveal any symptoms compatible with HAVS or CTS.
-No further he required at this stage, but further routine health surveillance should be undertaken in accordance of your vibration risk assessment.
-OPTION 2 This tier 3 assessment identified symptoms compatible with HAVS or CTS, and further assessme in accordance with the Control of Vibration at Work regulations 2005.
-I recommend referral to ar physician for that.
-While the outcome of that assessment is awaited, I recommend that Mr/Ms fit to continue in his/her current role, but that you should ensure any exposure to vibration is recreasonably practicable. n occupational is
+Re: Employee name

+Thank you for asking me to see Mr/Ms \\\\\\ which I did today at \\\\\\.
+This was for the purpose of tier 3 assessment in accordance with the Control of Vibration at Work regulations (2005), which is required to assess whether or not an employee has symptoms compatible with a diagnosis of either hand arm vibration syndrome (HAVS) or carpal tunnel syndrome (CTS).
+Mr/Ms \\\\\\ had previous completed a tier 1 OR tier 2 questionnaire and was referred for tier 3 assessment as a result of issues declared on that.

-APPENDIX G
+I note that this was the first tier 3 assessment s/he has undergone OR he last had a tier 3 assessment on

+I understand that s/he has / has not previously been diagnosed with HAVS/ CTS.

+S/he tells me that s/he has not previously been involved in any litigation relating to HAVS or CTS OR he has previously had a common law claim for HAVS/ CTS.

+This tier 3 assessment did not reveal any symptoms compatible with HAVS or CTS.
+No further health assessment is required at this stage, but further routine health surveillance should be undertaken in accordance with the findings of your vibration risk assessment.

+This tier 3 assessment identified symptoms compatible with HAVS or CTS, and further assessment is required in accordance with the Control of Vibration at Work regulations 2005.
+I recommend referral to an occupational physician for that.
+While the outcome of that assessment is awaited, I recommend that Mr/Ms \\\\\\\ is fit to continue in his/her current role, but that you should ensure any exposure to vibration is reduced to as low as reasonably practicable.

+This tier 3 assessment identified symptoms compatible with HAVS or CTS, and further assessment is required in accordance with the Control of Vibration at Work regulations 2005.
+I recommend referral to an occupational physician for that.
+While the outcome of that assessment is awaited, I recommend that Mr/Ms \\\\\\ should avoid any further exposure to hand transmitted vibration.

+This tier 3 assessment did not identify symptoms compatible with HAVS or CTS but did identify the presence of another condition that requires further assessment.
+I recommend referral to an occupational physician for that.
+Meanwhile, Mr/Ms \\\\\\ is fit to continue in his current role, but you should ensure his exposure to vibration is reduced to as low as reasonably practicable in accordance with the Control of Vibration at Work regulations.

+It should be noted that tier 3 assessment does not constitute a formal diagnosis.
+No obligations arise in respect of reporting under RIDDOR as a result of this assessment.

+Mr/Ms \\\\\\ has been advised of my opinion, and the reason for the advice offered.
+I confirm that s/he is aware that I am reporting in these terms, and s/he has consented to release of this report, on the basis that s/he receives a copy at the same time as OR before it is sent to his/her manager OR without receiving a copy him/herself.

+Yours sincerely

-REPORT TEMPLATE TIER 4 ASSESSMENT
+APPENDIX G REPORT TEMPLATE TIER 4 ASSESSMENT